Search

 How to Increase Memory Featured Image of Walter White in outer space for Magnetic Memory Method BlogC’mon, admit it.
 You think that learning how to increase memory skill and ability is going to be a drag.

-You’ve seen all those pictures of memory champions with their sound cancelling headphones and nothing could seem more boring.
+Perhaps like me you’ve also seen all those pictures of memory champions with their sound cancelling headphones and dark sunglasses on while memorizing playing cards.

 After all… You’ve got learning to do!